Joel-Judish/Joel-Judish/README.md

 # Hi there!
 I am Joel Judish👋

 Welcome to my GitHub profile!
-I'm a *Full Stack Web Developer* and *CyberSecurity Enthusiast* passionate about Web development and exploring the latest technologies in CyberSecurity.
+I'm a *Full Stack Web Developer* and *CyberSecurity Enthusiast* passionate about Web Development and exploring the latest technologies in CyberSecurity.

 ---